 O Mary of Graces, oh answer my plea.
 Under crosses in trials, to thee do I flee.
 O teach me Sweet Mother to follow His will.
 To journey with courage up Calvary hill.
 O Mary my Mother and Mother of all.
 Be my guide and protectress that I may not fall.
 And may you lead me to Heaven above with care.
 Where with Saints and Angels I'll share.

+We pray for all those in our country and throughout the world suffering from the Corona Virus.
+May its victims and their families be strengthened by the support of our community of faith and restored soon to full health.
+We also pray for our leaders and medical personnel who deal with the virus.
+May we keep calm and may we join together in solidarity with care and compassion to tackle this emergency.
+This we ask in confidence through Christ Our Lord.
+Amen

-Joyful Mystery Sorrowful Mystery Glorious Mystery Light Mystery Monday-Saturday Tuesday-Friday Wednesday-Sunday Thursday 1.
-The Annunciation 1.
-The Agony in the Garden 1.
-The Resurrection 1.
-The Baptism in the Jordan 2.
+Joyful Mystery Monday-Saturday Sorrowful Mystery Tuesday-Friday Glorious Mystery Wednesday-Sunday Light Mystery Thursday 2.
 The Visitation 2.
 The Scourging at the Pillar 2.
 The Ascension of Our Lord 2.
 The Wedding at Cana 3.
 The Birth of Our Lord 3.
 The Crowning with Thorns 3.
 The Descent of the Holy Spirit 3.
 The Proclama- tion of the 4.
-The Presentation in 4.
-The Carrying of the 4.
-The Assumption of Our Lady into Kingdom of God the Temple 4.
-The Carrying of the Cross Heaven 4.
+The Presentation in the Temple 4.
+The Carrying of the Cross 4.
+The Assumption of Our Lady into Heaven Kingdom of God 4.
 The Transfiguration 5.
 The Finding of the Child Jesus in the Temple 5.
 The Crucifixion 5.
 The Coronation of the Blessed Virgin Mary 5.
 The Institution of the Eucharist